 It is important that we know who our high risk third parties are, what reputation they have, what they do for us, what and how we pay them, and what bribery and corruption risk they therefore may pose to us.
-This HRTP standard and related HRTP application form and procedure and HRTP due diligence procedure help us achieve this by setting out the rules which must be followed when engaging with high risk third parties.
+This HRTP standard and related HRTP due diligence procedure help us achieve this by setting out the rules which must be followed when engaging with high risk third parties.

-Who are ABC High Risk Third Parties?
+2 Who are ABC High Risk Third Parties?